chrchang/plink-ng/2.0/ReadMe.md

   requires MinGW[-w64] and zlib; a prebuilt OpenBLAS package from https://sourceforge.net/projects/openblas/files/ is also strongly recommended.
-* GPUs are not exploited, and there are currently no plans to write a significant amount of GPU-specific code before PLINK 2.0's core function set is completed around 2021.
+* GPUs are not exploited, and there are currently no plans to write much GPU-specific code before PLINK 2.0's core function set is completed around 2021.
 However, a few linear-algebra-heavy workloads may benefit significantly from a simple replacement of Intel MKL by cuBLAS + cuSOLVER.
   This can probably be supported earlier; feel free to open a GitHub issue about it if it would make a big difference to you.
 * The LGPL3-licensed plink2_stats component may be of independent interest.
 It includes a function for computing the 2x2 Fisher's exact test p-value in approximately O(sqrt(n)) time--much faster than the O(n) algorithms employed